-Recent graduates of the program are employed as automotive services technicians, sales personnel, service managers, maintenance supervisors, service writers, warranty claims adjusters, and parts personnel.
+Recent graduates of the program are employed as automotive services technicians, service managers, maintenance supervisors, service writers, warranty claims adjusters, and parts personnel.

-A valid driver’s license is required in order to complete all graduation requirements.
+A valid driver’s license and a clean criminal background are required in order to complete all graduation requirements.
 Failure to furnish a valid license may have an impact on employability in the field.
-Questions concerning this requirement should be directed to Richard Thomas, Department Chair, at email@example.com or 207-974-4805.
+Questions concerning this requirement should be directed to Richard Thomas, Department Chair, at firstname.lastname@example.org or 207-974-4805.

 Key Learning Objectives